Explore our 2021 courses

 We have also expanded our library space, prototyping, making areas and individual study spaces for students to work in the building.

-Student wellbeing support We understand that 2020 has been an especially tough year.
 If students need someone to talk to, they are reminded to contact our dedicated student services team.
 Student services are currently hosting daily drop in sessions from 1.00pm - 2.00pm to offer any assistance students may need.
 All of our existing services have moved online, so students can access the same support that was available in the building.

-Student space services Students can explore a range of trusted information, services and tools to help the challenges of student life on studentspace.org.uk
+Students can explore a range of trusted information, services and tools to help the challenges of student life on studentspace.org.uk

 Student Space is a trusted place to access: